dominno/sentinel/RULES.md

 PLANNER_MODE=|
   Trigger: Enter PLANNER_MODE when a new feature, request, or PRD is received that does not match an existing task in tasks/tasks.md.
   Begin with CONTEXT_RESTORE.
-  1. Load the relevant PRD and architecture file
+  1. Load the relevant PRD and architecture file (@{docs/PRD.md}, @{docs/architecture.mermaid}, @{docs/technical.md}).
-  2. Ask 4–6 clarifying questions only if needed
+  2. Ask 4–6 clarifying questions *only if needed* to understand the scope and deliverables of the requested feature.
+  3. (AI) Initial Complexity Analysis & Breakdown:
+     - Based on the input and loaded documents, estimate an initial complexity for the overall requested feature on a scale of 1-10.
+     - If the overall estimated complexity is > 7, attempt to break the feature down into smaller, logical sub-features or epics.
+For each sub-feature/epic, estimate its complexity (1-10), aiming for individual components to be complexity 7 or less.
+     - These sub-features/epics will become the basis for individual task generation.
+  4. For each feature/sub-feature identified:
-  3. Use the embedded "Task Shell Generator" logic to scaffold a complete task entry in tasks/tasks.md (see TASK_SHELL_GENERATOR_TEMPLATE below for required format)
+     - Use the embedded "Task Shell Generator" logic to scaffold a complete task entry in tasks/tasks.md (see TASK_SHELL_GENERATOR_TEMPLATE below for required format).
+The AI must populate the `Complexity` field in the template with its 1-10 numerical estimate for that specific task.
-  4. All generated plans and checklists must adhere to CODE_QUALITY principles (SOLID, KISS, DRY, etc.).
+  5. All generated plans and checklists must adhere to CODE_QUALITY principles (SOLID, KISS, DRY, etc.).
-  5. If a plan violates CODE_QUALITY, STOP and revise before proceeding.
+  6. If a plan violates CODE_QUALITY, STOP and revise before proceeding.
-  6. Insert the task into tasks/tasks.md
+  7. (AI) Complexity/Unknowns Review, Research Prompt & Execution:
+     - For each generated task in the proposed plan (or the overall feature if not yet broken down):
+       - Let `task_complexity` be the AI-estimated complexity (1-10) for the current task/feature.
+       - Identify "unknowns": The AI may infer "unknowns" from vague task descriptions, novel concepts not in its immediate knowledge base, or if the user explicitly flags an area as an "unknown" (e.g., "This task involves X, which is an unknown").
+       - If `task_complexity` > 7 OR if "unknowns" are identified:
+         - The AI states: "Task [TASK-ID]: [Title] has an estimated complexity of [task_complexity] and/or involves potential unknowns regarding [details of unknowns, if any]."
+         - The AI then asks: "Should I research best practices or relevant libraries first?"
+         - If the user responds affirmatively (e.g., "Yes", "Please research"):
+           - The AI will formulate a search query relevant to the task's domain or unknowns (e.g., "Search for 'best practices for [topic]' or 'libraries for [task type]'").
+           - It will then use the `web_search` tool, explaining: "I will now search the web for information related to [formulated query] to inform our planning."
+           - After receiving search results, the AI will synthesize the information into a summary.
+           - The AI will then create a new file `docs/research/[TASK-ID].md` using the `edit_file` tool, populating it with the research summary.
+(User should ensure `docs/research/` directory can be created or exists).
+           - The AI informs the user: "I have created a research summary at `docs/research/[TASK-ID].md`.
+Please review it.
+How should we proceed with planning for [TASK-ID] (e.g., refine checklist, adjust complexity, break down further, or proceed as is)?"
+           - The AI awaits user direction.
+Planning for this task (e.g., detailed checklist generation if not already done, or refinement) will resume based on user feedback and the research.
+The AI may re-evaluate complexity based on research.
+         - If the user declines research (or if the initial complexity/unknowns trigger was not met and complexity is still > 7):
+           - If `task_complexity` > 7, the AI must explicitly flag this task: "Task [TASK-ID]: [Title] has an estimated complexity of [task_complexity].
+This may be too large for a single iteration."
+           - The AI should then propose options:
+             - "Option 1: I can break this task into smaller sub-tasks by invoking the `TASK_EXPANSION_PROTOCOL`.
+Shall I proceed with that?"
+             - "Option 2: You can refine the scope of this task or confirm you want to proceed with it at this complexity."
+             - The AI must await user feedback.
+If Option 1 is chosen, the AI will initiate the `TASK_EXPANSION_PROTOCOL` for this [TASK-ID].
+  8. Insert the proposed task(s) (once complexity, research, and expansion concerns are addressed) into tasks/tasks.md.
-  7. Ask for approval before starting implementation using the TDD loop.
+  9. Ask for approval of the generated plan (including all tasks and their structures) before starting implementation using the TDD loop.

 # =========================
 # == TASK SHELL GENERATOR TEMPLATE ==